LonelyGuy-SE1/IntelliQuant/ENVIO_DEPLOYMENT_FIX.md

 **Root Cause**: The `LiquidityEvent` entity in the dex-indexer's `schema.graphql` had a field named `type`, which is a reserved keyword in GraphQL.
 Field names cannot use GraphQL reserved words like `type`, `query`, `mutation`, etc.

+### Issue #5: Missing EventHandlers.ts in Token Metrics Indexer

+The token-metrics-indexer was completing codegen but failing at "Failed to apply schema" stage.

+**Root Cause**: The token-metrics-indexer had no `src/EventHandlers.ts` file.
+Even though this indexer has empty contracts arrays and is meant to calculate metrics in the backend, Envio still requires an EventHandlers.ts file for deployment.

 ## Solutions Applied

 ### Fix #1: Pin Envio Version